maclibGIS/jays-test/README.md

-# jays-test
+# Readme file for Jay's test
-My repository for iSci 3A12
+My repository for iSci 3A12.